jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

 ```

 Dialyzer warns us about the never called function, but it can't say anything
-about the types, because actually ThindId and UserId are just names bound
+about the types, because *ThindId* and *UserId* actually are just names that
-to some data and they have no type information at this point.
-It's the data
+will be bound to some data, but a this point, Dialyzer doesn't know what its types
-flow what Dialyzer checks.
+could be.
+It's the data flow what Dialyzer checks so it needs a data entry point
+to analyze the involved types.

 That's it.